 All lenders will expect you to put some cash towards your home purchase.
 Here are some quick facts about down payments:

-- the minimum down payment needed in Canada is 5% of the purchase price
+- The minimum down payment needed for any real estate purchase in Canada is five percent of the purchase price.

-- down payments ranging from 5-19.99% purchase price are considered to be high ratio loans, and are therefore subject to mortgage insurance, according to the Bank and Trust Company Acts
+- Down payments ranging from five to 19.99 percent of the purchase price are considered high-ratio loans, and are therefore subject to mortgage insurance, according to the Bank and Trust Company Acts.

-- mortgage insurance is calculated based on the size of down payment
+- Mortgage insurance is calculated based on the size of your down payment.

 Sources of Down Payment

 Lenders will require proof of down payment prior to approving a loan.
 Down payments can come from three sources:

 - Personal Savings: If you are using personal savings for a down payment, it is ideal to have the money in the appropriate account no less than 30 days prior to applying for a mortgage, as this will allow time for the appropriate bank statements to be processed.